 About 85% of surveyed officials believe that officials' knowledge of corruption issues has improved.
 (Figure 34).
-However, 64% believed that some officials were willing to join hands with corrupt people, and 86% thought that feeling reluctant to fight against corruption was common among officials.
+However, 64% believe that some officials are willing to join hands with corrupt people, and 86% think that feeling reluctant to fight against corruption is common among officials.
 Thus, although knowledge of corruption issues has improved, the willingness to fight against it is not very clear in the minds of many officials.